HiddenLayerOfRandomNumbers841/Thoughts/thoughts.md

 ### Biomzauber (zusätzlicher Bonusschaden bei zusätzlicher Wirkzeit)
+	* TODO: add more combo effects

 - Spell: Firebolt			(Fire-Attack)
 	- Description: Targets a small sized area to do average amount of fire damage and and apply burn effect for a short duration
-		- Strategie: This spell is designed to help focus important targets and to ignite burnable material from a fairly far distance which makes this often the all time favourite for strategic wizzards.
+		- Strategie: This spell is designed to help focus important targets, stop small harrassin attacks and to ignite burnable material from a distance.
+		- Comment: Being affordable and
 	- Element: Fire
 	- Type: Ranged
 		- Type: Ballistic